-A wallet reset essentially returns your MetaMask Extension or Mobile app back to the state it was in when you downloaded it: it clears your Secret Recovery Phrase and your accounts from the software.
+A wallet reset essentially returns your MetaMask Extension or Mobile app to the state it was in when you downloaded it: it clears your Secret Recovery Phrase and your accounts from the software.
 After you execute a reset, you'll need to re-enter your Secret Recovery Phrase to get access to your wallet again.
-(This is why you should never inititate a wallet reset unless you have your SRP available to restore from.)
+(This is why you should never reset your wallet unless you have your SRP to hand.)

-Currently, the wallet reset function is only visible on Mobile (visible on the lock screen, when you log out).
+Currently, the wallet reset function is only visible on Mobile (on the lock screen, when you log out).
 However, you can also reset your wallet on Extension.
 See our steps below for more detail.

 What's the difference between resetting my wallet and resetting my account?

 Although similar in name, these two options have different effects.

 Reset wallet will completely remove your wallet from the device, requiring you to restore with your SRP.
 'Reset account' will wipe your transaction history, leaving your wallet otherwise untouched.
 See our account reset article for additional detail.